sambetts/poc-bots/RickrollBot/readme.md

 And with that, Rick should join your Teams call.

 # Troubleshooting
+Test access to TCP ports:

+    Test-NetConnection -ComputerName $botDomain -Port InstancePublicPort

+You should see:

+    TcpTestSucceeded : True

 Review logs Teams control messages with ngrok log: http://127.0.0.1:4040

 Review Visual Studio output/App Insights Telemetry.
 Here's a working bot start-up log: